 From July 1989 to January 2000, Postrel was the editor of Reason magazine.
 Under her leadership, Reason was a finalist for the National Magazine Awards, the industry's highest honor, for essays in 1993 and public interest journalism in 1996 and in 1998, when Reason had two finalist articles.
 She founded Reason.com in 1995, establishing Reason as an online pioneer.

 In March 2006, she donated a kidney to her friend Sally Satel, a psychiatrist and research fellow at the American Enterprise Institute.
 She has become a vocal advocate of living organ donations and supports reforming federal laws that prohibit payment of any "valuable consideration" to organ donors.
 She writes and speaks frequently on the subject.
 Her most comprehensive article on the subject is this Atlantic.com feature.

 Postrel has twice been a finalist in the commentary category of the Gerald Loeb Awards for Distinguished Business and Financial Journalism for her columns in Reason.
-In 1995, she received the Free Press Association's Mencken Award for Commentary for an editorial in Reason.
 In 2002, she received the Press Club of Dallas's Katie Award for commentary for a column in D Magazine.

 Prior to becoming editor of the magazine in 1989, Postrel served as associate editor of Reason and, before that, as a reporter for Inc. and The Wall Street Journal.

 Postrel graduated Phi Beta Kappa from Princeton University, with a degree in English literature, specializing in the Renaissance, and a heavy concentration of economics coursework.
 She is married to Steven Postrel, an economist and business strategy professor, and lives in Los Angeles.

 For high-resolution photos of Virginia Postrel and The Power of Glamour, go to the Media Kit.